monarch-initiative/mondo/docs/editors-guide/project-management.md

 ## Description

-Documentation of project management workflows in Mondo.
+Documentation of project management tasks in Mondo.

 ## Recurring meetings